 EPA Response: The EPA agrees with these commenters that approving West Virginia's application for Class VI primacy is appropriate.
 The EPA conducted a thorough review of West Virginia's Class VI primacy application and determined that it meets the requirements of 40 CFR parts 124, 144, 145 and 146.
 Based on its review of the application that West Virginia submitted on May 1, 2024, as well as subsequent revisions to the application, the EPA has determined that West Virginia has developed sufficiently stringent requirements for Class VI wells and that the WVDEP has the capacity and expertise needed to implement a robust Class VI program.
-The EPA evaluated for stringency and effectiveness West Virginia's applicable state statutes and regulations, Class VI Program Description, Attorney General's statement, the amended Class VI addendum to the memorandum of agreement (MOA) between the EPA and West Virginia, the interagency MOA between the WVDEP and the WvDEP and the West Virginia Geologic and Economic Survey (WVGES), and the interagency MOA between the WVDEP and the WVDEP and the WvDEP and the WvDEP and the West Virginia Department of Health (WVDOH).
+The EPA evaluated for stringency and effectiveness West Virginia's applicable state statutes and regulations, Class VI Program Description, Attorney General's statement, the amended Class VI addendum to the memorandum of agreement (MOA) between the EPA and West Virginia, the interagency MOA between the WVDEP and the West Virginia Geologic and Economic Survey (WVGES), and the interagency MOA between the WVDEP and the West Virginia Department of Health (WVDOH).